The 5 dysfunctions of a team have derailed corporations. Here’s how to prevent them from undermining your business.

-But, unlike television, history doesn’t always have a happy ending.
-There are many examples of large, successful corporations that lost sight of the collective goal and failed spectacularly as a result.
+But there are many examples of large, successful corporations that lost sight of the collective goal and failed spectacularly as a result.

 1. Absence of Trust

-The company also faced criticism for terminating an employee upon his return from chemotherapy treatment, hiring and firing employees based on their level of attractiveness, and incidents of racist and homophobic verbal abuse in the workplace.
+The company also faced criticism for terminating an employee upon his return from chemotherapy treatment, hiring and firing employees based on their perceived level of attractiveness, and incidents of racist and homophobic verbal abuse in the workplace.

 2. Fear of Conflict

-The problem was not unique to Asia.
+The problem wasn’t unique to Asia.
 Gladwell also found that a crew of Colombian pilots aboard Avianca Flight 52 in 1990, when interacting with American Air Traffic controllers at JFK International, showed too much deference to their perceived superiors, as far as neglecting to notify the tower that their plane was running out of fuel while still waiting in a holding pattern.

 3. Lack of Commitment